Ultimate guide to creating a fun and effective chore chart for kids

 MBX Points: Kids can earn MBX points by completing daily challenges and walking 5,000 steps a day.
 These points can be converted into dollars and spent using the Modak Visa® debit card¹.

-Chore-Based Rewards: Through the Modak Makers app all parents can assign chores and reward their completion.
-Parents can customize the rewards or choose not to assign any, helping kids learn the value of money and gradually take responsibility.
+Chore-Based Rewards: Parents can assign chores through the Modak Makers app and reward their kids for completing them.
+Rewards are customizable, or parents can choose not to assign any, helping kids learn the value of money and take on more responsibility.

-Walk to Earn: Children can earn up to 70 MBX per week, translating to $8 monthly and potentially $36.4 annually just by walking!³ This not only promotes physical activity but also teaches financial literacy.
+Walk to Earn: Children can earn up to 70 MBX per week, which translates to $8 a month and potentially $36.40 annually—just by walking!³ This not only encourages physical activity but also promotes financial literacy.

 Chore Scheduling: Parents can create and manage chore schedules directly in the app.